 Food and Drink

 Unlimited quantities of bhaat (rice) are generally included in the meal, but the daal (lentils) and tarakaari (vegetables) are rationed.
 In the commercialized trekking areas, second helpings of each are usually offered but not more.
-The custom is to have it prepared fresh, and often quantities are misjudged prior to preparation and extra helpings might not be available.
+The custom is to have it prepared fresh, and often quantities are misjudged before preparation, and extra helpings might not be available.
 Fresh fruit is uncommon and rarely to never available in the alpine heights.
 Weekly markets occur in some towns and are a source of fresh food, general supplies, and entertainment.
 The type of food available in the hills varies depending on the place and the season.

-Packaged, quick-cooking noodles have become more commonplace in shops and inns throughout much of the country.
+Packaged, quick-cooking noodles have become more commonplace in shops and inns throughout the country.
 They are usually insufficient as a meal replacement, contain monosodium glutamate (MSG), and vegetarians will be keen to know that the flavor packets generally contain animal by-products).
 Often plastic packaging is tossed away indiscriminately or burned and adds to pollution problems.

 Chiyaa, or tea with milk and sugar, is the traditional beverage.
 Per request, lodge owners along popular routes will make it without milk or sugar.
-In the higher territory, Tibetan salt-butter tea (solja) is available, although an acquired taste.
-You might simply ask for boiled water (umaaleko paani).
+Tibetan salt-butter tea (solja) is available in the higher territory, although an acquired taste.
+You might ask for boiled water (umaaleko paani).
 Local alcoholic drinks include Chyaang (Tibetan), Jad and Raksi (Nepali) and Tongbaa (Tibetan and Limbu).
 Chyaang and Jaad are fermented but not distilled and the water used will not have been purified and might be unsafe to drink.